 Most employees quit when they feel there’s no way for them to advance.
-You will retain your best talent when you offer growth opportunities because it will provide your employees with a sense of fulfilment which in return will boost productivity.
-Developing training programs, giving employees opportunities to be leaders, creating challenges, and promotions are all great ways to keep your employees.
+You will retain your best talent when human resources offer professional development opportunities because it will provide your employees and new hires with a sense of fulfilment which in return will boost productivity and decrease employee turnover.
+Implementing training programs, giving employees opportunities to be leaders, creating challenges, developing new skills, and promotions are all great ways to keep your employees and boost employee satisfaction.
 While there are many opportunities that you can provide to your teams, training programs are an excellent place to start.
-You can provide courses on project management and technical skills development and even rotational jobs where employees get to learn from other departments!
+You can help employees by providing courses on project management and technical skills development and even rotational jobs where employees get to learn from other departments!

-Quantum Workplace, found that professional growth opportunities were a key engagement driver for employees.
+Quantum Workplace, found that professional growth opportunities were a key engagement driver for employee retention rates.
 In contrast, leaving employees listed a lack of growth opportunities as a reason to leave.
 Clearly, people stick around when there’s room to grow, so try these tactics so that your employees are challenged!